CroLinuxGamer/Dotfiles/README.md

 [ -f "$HOME/.zsh/aliasrc" ] && source "$HOME/.zsh/aliasrc"
 ```

-You can change the path where you save them but i like it this way.
+You can change the path where you save them but I like it this way.

 ## Bin